QI

 24h+6.34%−4.58%1.38

-Table 6 · Average maximum excursions (n = 17,408).
+Table 7 · Average maximum excursions, as recorded for v1.1 (n = 17,408).
 These are the best and worst points reached inside the window, not values at any fixed exit.

 Version 1.1 combined the 24h directional rate with this 24h R/R ratio to derive a “naive expectancy” of roughly +0.56% per signal, and presented the asymmetry as “the primary quantitative result of this audit.”